PintoDrop/portreact/README.md

 <!--

-how to fix nav bar
+how to fix nav bar- done
 how to sized images

-how to make footer appear correctly how can I make my projects appear? - not loading
+how to make footer appear correctly - done (needs style)

+how can I make my projects appear? - not loading

 link for resume? resume info